How to persist widget state across renders and re-mounts.

 ├── Simple key/value state? → useWidgetState

-│ (Form inputs, selected items, flags — persisted in ChatGPT)
+│ (Form inputs, selected items, flags — persisted by the host)

 └── Complex state with actions? → createStore